• The Silver Scar

 he is exiled to distant Akrasia, a forbidding land on the brink of a bloody revolution where malevolent banes possess the bodies of the living. [when XXX happens things get worse] (incidentally, this is where the story starts)

 Consumed by grief, Draken lives only to avenge his wife.
-[Goal] But he soon finds himself possessed by a warrior spirit, aligned with an enigmatic necromancer, and pressed into the service of a foreign queen whose life and land may well depend on Draken’s divided loyalties. [specific plot points keeping him from achieving goal with rising stakes]
+[Goal] But he soon finds himself possessed by a warrior spirit, aligned with an enigmatic necromancer, and pressed into the service of a foreign queen whose life and land may well depend on Draken’s divided loyalties. [specific plot points keeping him from achieving goal with rising stakes; incidentally, that main goal never changes for him though new goals align with it in the story]

-One thing I think I did particularly well in this query is voice, which is something you want to hit in your query.
+One thing I think I did particularly well in this query is voice, which is something you want to hit lightly in your query.
 It generally matches the voice of my book, which is third person.
-Voice gives a taste of the book and shows of your mad writing skills.
+Voice gives a taste of the book and shows off your mad writing skills.

 Some other things queries have are a tagline or one-line pitch.
 I think that can be a lot tougher to pin down but if you build off what you might say, short version, to someone asking you what your book is about, that often works.
 There are schools of thoughts about this.
 You can look at movie one line pitches or slogans, but to me they aren’t always specific enough for a query.
 I like to keep to specifics, also, just fewer of them.